wiedymi/mediabunny/docs/guide/output-formats.md

 		The default option; it behaves like `'in-memory'` when using [`BufferTarget`](./writing-media-files#buffertarget) and like `false` otherwise.
 - `minimumFragmentDuration`\
 	Only relevant when `fastStart` is `'fragmented'`.
 Sets the minimum duration in seconds a fragment must have to be finalized and written to the file.
 Defaults to 1 second.
+- `metadataFormat`\
+	The metadata format to use for writing metadata tags.
+	- `'auto'` (default): Behaves like `'mdir'` for MP4 and like `'udta'` for QuickTime, matching FFmpeg's default behavior.
+	- `'mdir'`: Write tags into `moov/udta/meta` using the 'mdir' handler format.
+	- `'mdta'`: Write tags into `moov/udta/meta` using the 'mdta' handler format, equivalent to FFmpeg's `use_metadata_tags` flag.
+This allows for custom keys of arbitrary length.
+	- `'udta'`: Write tags directly into `moov/udta`.
 - `onFtyp`\
 	Will be called once the ftyp (File Type) box of the output file has been written.
 - `onMoov`\